Porting Applications using Recipes

 Cargo package with flags

-If you need a script for a package with flags (customized), you can use this script:
+If you need a script for a package with flags (customization), you can use this script:

 script = """